Author: William Williams

 Via Renaissance Stone Cutting LLC, Butcher owns the two parcels, having paid $1.1 million in May 2017 for the 1601 site and $670,000 in November 2011 for the 5700 parcel, Metro records show.
 Of note, a previous residential project had been eyed for the 1601 site but failed to gain traction (read here).

-Renaissance has enlisted Sharon Emerson Greaves, president and founder of Mt.
-Juliet-based Momentum Commercial Real Estate Services, to handle the February sale of The Nations property.
-Emerson Greaves also represented Butcher on the purchase of the Visco property.
+Renaissance has enlisted Sharon Emerson, president and founder of Nashville-based Momentum Commercial Real Estate Services, to handle the February sale of The Nations property.
+Sharon Emerson also represented Butcher on the purchase of the Visco property.

-Renaissance Stone Cutting is in the process of moving to the Visco location, Emerson Greaves said.
+Renaissance Stone Cutting is in the process of moving to the Visco location, Sharon Emerson said.

 The chance to sell came after Butcher improved the 1601 57th site (which had accommodated old boats, cars, etc.) and fenced off a portion for a current tenant (an auto related business).

-"About six months after he purchased the adjoining land, Todd started getting calls from people wanting to buy both parcels - which now is almost a perfect square," Emerson Greaves said.
+"About six months after he purchased the adjoining land, Todd started getting calls from people wanting to buy both parcels - which now is almost a perfect square," Sharon Emerson said.

 The Post could not determine to where Crown Awning and Signs might relocate.

 Crown Awning and Signs